solid/process/manager.md

-Below is a a record of the Solid Manager who is appointed by the Solid Director.
+Below is a record of the Solid Manager who is appointed by the Solid Director.

 | Name      | WebID      |
 | --------- | ---------- |